Apulia: Early modern period

+With the Kingdom of Italy established in 1861, Apulia was administratively divided into the provinces of Foggia, Bari and Lecce; to these were added in the twentieth century the provinces of Brindisi and Taranto.
+In the period following the unification of Italy, various brigand gangs arose, especially in Capitanata and Terra di Bari; among the major exponents are Michele Caruso, Antonio Angelo Del Sambro and Giuseppe Schiavone, the latter a faithful lieutenant of the Lucanian brigand leader Carmine Crocco.

+Modern period

+With the progressive decline of the latifundium, the ancient Apulian farms, properties of medium agricultural size, also decayed.
+During fascism, Apulia was affected by numerous land reclamations in vast areas and, following the post-war agrarian reform, the region enjoyed strong agricultural development.
+In the 1970s and 1980s the economy of the region moved from the primary sector to the tertiary one, with notable development coming from the tourism sector.

 Economy

 The region's contribution to Italy's gross value added was around 4.6% in 2000, while its population was 7% of the total.
 The per capita GDP is low compared to the national average and represents about 68.1% of the EU average.

 The share of gross value added by the agricultural and services sectors was above the national average in 2000.
 The region has industries specialising in particular areas, including food processing and vehicles in Foggia; footwear and textiles in the Barletta province, and wood and furniture in the Murge area to the west.

 Between 2007 and 2013 the economy of Apulia expanded more than that of the rest of southern Italy.
 Such growth, over several decades, is a severe challenge to the hydrogeological system.

 Apulia's thriving economy is articulated into numerous sectors boasting several leading companies, but most of them produce materials or components, not finished goods: